ms-iot/RPi-UEFI/PandaBoardPkg/readme.txt

 chtool
 =======

-The PandaBoardPkg/Tools contains a tool called chtool for creating a Configuration Header block for use with the ROM Code boot sequence (in this port it serves as configuration of OMAP DPLLs, system clocks, and initlization of external SDRAM).
+The PandaBoardPkg/Tools directory contains a tool called chtool for creating a Configuration Header block for use with the ROM Code boot sequence (in this port it serves as configuration of OMAP DPLLs, system clocks, and initlization of external SDRAM).

 This tool is tracked in the following tree: git://gitorious.org/omap-romcode/chtool.git